justincbagley/GaussClust/README.md

 ## TODO
 - Solve two input file problem. **DONE!** :white_check_mark:
-- Make script do more with bgmm, including semisupervised analysis using belief probs matrix. **DONE!** :white_check_mark:
+- Make GaussClust script do more with bgmm, including semisupervised analysis using belief probs matrix. **DONE!** :white_check_mark:
-- Change Usage section to include code for working with example files.  **Partially DONE!**
+- Change Usage section of README to include code for working with example files.  **Partially DONE!**
 - Find a better NMDS function than isoMDS in labdsv package. **DONE!** :white_check_mark:
+- Change bgmmSensTest from interactive to non-interactive, and make it produce PDF plots. **DONE!** :white_check_mark:
 - Explore different methods for BIC calculation (e.g. in mclust) during unsupervised clustering.
 - Explain defaults better.
 - Would be nice if not giving a flag meant the corresponding analysis was not run (equivalent to passing '0' for some of the options).
 - Provide warnings to user, with a particularly important example being to warn when the number of variables is less than k (number of clusters), in which case NMDS will surely fail to produce good results!

-December 16, 2016
+January 4, 2016
 Justin C. Bagley, Tuscaloosa, AL, USA